 Graduates from the course can expect excellent career prospects, plenty of scope for future research with attractive starting salaries.
 As the country faces a shortage of qualified aerospace engineers, it presents opportunities for overseas students to study and get employed.

 Furthermore, the government has a dedicated priority-immigration system for this domain.
 Those who qualify for this role can apply for PR (permanent residence) visas or a Graduate (Temporary) or post-study work visa in Australia.

 The availability of work placement programs that offers up to 12 months of work experience enables international students to complete their academics conveniently in a professional environment.

 Is Aircraft Maintenance Engineering Hard?

-The professional journey to being an Aircraft Maintenance Engineer can be difficult for those afraid of hard work.
+The professional journey to becoming an Aircraft Maintenance Engineer can be difficult for those afraid of hard work.
 On the other hand, if you have a passion for mechanics and aircraft, are prepared for challenges, and are willing to make consistent efforts, then you will find it easy to pursue this profession.

 Aspiring AMEs have to study theory and practical subjects that range from mechanics, working with metals and materials, corrosion and its prevention, theory of flight, thermodynamics, airframe construction, engine types, civil aviation rules and regulations, and more.

 In this field, you may have to work odd shifts and work to deadlines to troubleshoot machine faults and prepare aircraft ready to fly.
 If you have a passion for the field, a good study plan, and make sincere efforts, you can clear the exams and make your dream career a reality.